uzayri001/InsuranceCalculator/README.md

 # 🧠 Insurance Premium Prediction Model
 This project uses a dense neural networkmodel built with TensorFlow/Keras to predict insurance premiums based on user features such as age, BMI, smoking status, etc. The goal is to provide a quick and interpretable solution to estimate insurance charges.
+This model was built using the starter code provided by freeCodeCamp as part of their Machine Learning with Python course.
+The lesson is available here: https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/linear-regression-health-costs-calculator

 ## 📊 Dataset
 The model uses the popular Medical Cost Personal Dataset, which includes: